 7 stay-healthy tips

-1. Get the flu vaccine
+1. Get vaccinated

 2. Keep it clean

-5. Move your body good
+5. Move your body

-6. Practice the Golden Rule
+6. Practice the golden rule

-This portion of the Teladoc website occasionally offers health, fitness, and nutritional information and is provided for educational purposes only.
-You cannot rely on any information provided here as a substitute for or replacement of professional medical advice, diagnosis, or treatment.
-Teladoc cannot assure that the information contained on this site always includes the most recent findings or developments with respect to the particular subject matter covered.
+This portion of the Teladoc Health website occasionally offers health, fitness, and nutritional information and is provided for educational purposes only.
+You cannot rely on any information provided here as a substitute for or replacement of professional medical advice, diagnosis or treatment.
+Teladoc Health cannot assure that the information contained on this site always includes the most recent findings or developments with respect to the particular subject matter covered.

 If you ever have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.
-Do not disregard, avoid, or delay obtaining medical or health-related advice from your healthcare professional because of something you may have read on this site.
+Do not disregard, avoid or delay obtaining medical- or health-related advice from your healthcare professional because of something you may have read on this site.
 The use of any information provided on this site is solely at your own risk.